stickfigure/trivet/README.md

 # Trivial Java HTTP-RPC

 This is the simplest possible Java RPC protocol, utilizing serialization and HTTP to make calls on remote objects.
-It dependency injection to bind the interface to a concrete implementation on the server; you can use Guice, CDI, or even just wire it up by hand.
+It uses dependency injection to bind the interface to a concrete implementation on the server; you can use Guice, CDI, or even just wire it up by hand.

 The implementation is just 9 source files and 250 lines of code, with no dependency jars.
 A dynamic proxy serializes